openebs-archive/openebs-docs/docs/tsg_pvs.md

 - PV id `kubectl get pv` (say _source-pv-id_ ).
 - nodes on which PV replica pods are running `kubectl get pods -o wide | grep source-pv-id` (say _replica-hostname_).

 Delete the busybox pod  using the `kubectl delete -f https://raw.githubusercontent.com/kmova/bootstrap/master/gke-openebs/jiva-recovery/busybox.yaml` command.
-Note that the data folders will remain on the nodes even though the pod and pvs are deleted.
+Note that the data folders will remain on the nodes even though the pod and PVs are deleted.

 ### Step 2: Setup a Recovery PVC